-Special Education Teachers, Secondary School Career Video
+Special Education Teachers, Kindergarten and Elementary School Career Video

 Description: Teach secondary school subjects to educationally and physically handicapped students.
 Includes teachers who specialize and work with audibly and visually handicapped students and those who teach basic academic and life processes skills to the mentally impaired.